Alex Ferreira: Competition career

-Current life

 In the fall of 2021, Ferreira was training and competing to qualify for his second Olympic Games.
-The qualification period ended in January 2022 and consisted of 5 more competitions; World Cup at Copper Mountain, Dew Tour at Copper Mountain, 2 World Cups at the Canadian Olympic Park, and the final competition at Mammoth Mountain, California on January 10, 2022.
+The qualification period ended in January 2022 and consisted of five more competitions; World Cup at Copper Mountain, Dew Tour at Copper Mountain, two World Cups at the Canadian Olympic Park, and the final competition at Mammoth Mountain, California on January 10, 2022.

 Breaking his "Copper Curse", Alex took first place at both the Grand Prix on December 10, 2021, with a 93.50 and the Dew Tour on December 18, 2021, with a 95.75.

 On Saturday, January 8, 2022, Ferreira was named to the United States Winter Olympic Team at a ceremony held at Mammoth Mountain Resort in Mammoth Lakes, California.
-This is his second time being named to Represent the United States at the Winter Olympics.
+This is his second time being named to represent the United States at the Winter Olympics.
 Ferreira earned his spot by winning the Copper Grand Prix and Dew Tour at Copper Mountain in Colorado in December 2021.
-Additional back-to-back 2nd place finishes at the World Cups hosted by Canadian Olympic Park in Calgary, Canada secured his invitation to the 2022 Beijing Olympics, where he won the bronze medal in the men's halfpipe event.
+Additional back-to-back 2nd place finishes at the World Cups hosted by Canadian Olympic Park in Calgary, Alberta secured his invitation to the 2022 Beijing Olympics, where he won the bronze medal in the men's halfpipe event.